 AI and the Future of Work

-AI or artificial intelligence, has become a technology that is more readily available to companies.
-There’s no reason that AI shouldn’t be used in a hybrid office in some capacity.
+AI or artificial intelligence, has become a tech that is more readily available to companies.
+There’s no reason that AI shouldn’t be used in a hybrid office in some way.
 The opportunities are endless.
 AI creates the building blocks of an intelligent workplace.
-Creating a more efficient, streamlined, hands-off operation is done using some form of AI.
-CNBC wrote an article on AI and the future of work.
-The author talks about how artificial intelligence helps employees become more efficient and productive.
+Creating a more efficient, streamlined, hands-off business is done using some form of AI.
+CNBC wrote a piece on AI and the future of work.
+The author talks about how AI helps employees become more efficient and productive.

-When talking about AI, there are many negatives and concerns, but when it comes to the future of work, it is becoming a necessity.
-Complimenting your hybrid office with AI can improve the workplace and the work experience.
+When talking about AI, there are many negatives and concerns, but when it comes to the future of work, it is more of a necessity.
+Using your hybrid office with AI can improve the office and the work experience.

 The 4 Intelligent Workplace Strategies

-It is important to have a strategy when any changes are made.
-And it’s important to know what you’re doing, how you’re going to do it, and whether or not it’s really what you need.
-When launching your hybrid workplace into the future of work there are some ways you might benefit more than others.
+It is key to have a plan when any changes are made.
+And it’s important to know what you’re doing, how you’re going to do it.
+Whether or not it’s really what you need.
+When launching your hybrid office in the future of work there are some ways you might benefit more than others.

 Aside from all of the strategies listed below, it’s important to consider all the options available.
 An intelligent hybrid office might be something completely different to another company.
 It’s hard to replicate something that works for somebody else and it results in the same change.
 The future of work depends on your company’s work.